Plugin: Map URL parameters

 Required

+Use this to set up parameter mappings for a regular search.
 'Parameter 1' defines the source input parameter that will be extracted from the URL.
 The value defines the target input parameter that the 'Parameter 1' value will be mapped to.
 Supports parameters that are specified multiple times (such as what you might get from form checkboxes).
+Note: the 'collection' parameter cannot be modified.

-The value of the input parameter defined by the will be appended to, or replace the inputParameters or additionalParameters fields in the data model
+The value of the input parameter defined by 'Parameter 1' will be appended to, or replace the inputParameters or additionalParameters fields in the data model.

 Target parameter overwrite mode